 What is GDPR?

 The General Data Protection Regulation (GDPR) is an EU data protection law aimed at strengthening both data privacy and data security.
-GDPR applies to all organizations within and outside the EU, which handle EU citizens’ and residents’ data.
-The Regulation came into force in May 2018 and intended to change how companies handle personal data of individuals.

 The GDPR gives EU citizens more rights relating to how their data can be used.
 It also mandates organizations to take new approaches to processing personal information and information security.

 Large penalties come into play if it’s deemed that an organization violated GDPR requirements.
 The core components include: